 Dermatologist Acne Procedures

-What is a Chemical Peel for Acne?
+What Is a Chemical Peel for Acne?

-Many chemical peel before and after acne results have shown that acne, especially acne scars, can improve greatly with a chemical peel.
+Many before-and-after results have shown that especially acne scars can improve greatly with a chemical peel.
 But not all chemical peels are the same, and not all dermatologists who apply them are the same.
-Chemical peels are safe for all skin types and skin colors, but if you are a person of color, make sure your dermatologist has experience performing chemical peels on skin of color.
+Chemical peels are safe for all skin types and skin colors, but make sure your dermatologist has experience performing chemical peels on skin of color.

 The Refreshing Peel

-Afterwards, your skin might be a little red and itchy, and you’ll need to wear sunscreen every day for the next few weeks, but other than that there should be little to no side effects.
+Afterwards, your skin might be a little red and itchy, and you’ll need to wear sunscreen ☀️ every day for the next few weeks, but other than that there should be few to no side effects.
 However, it’s also the least effective of all the types of chemical peels.
 You will probably notice a reduced number of blackheads and whiteheads, and your skin tone may become more even.

 The Medium Peel

 Even if you have tough or oily skin, this procedure often requires a longer recovery time than a refreshing peel.
 Your skin will likely be slightly swollen, and blisters may form.
-Like with a refreshing peel, you should wear sunscreen every day until your skin is fully healed, but you will also likely have to do a few other things, like take certain medications or apply special medicated lotion.
+Like with a refreshing peel, you should wear sunscreen every day until your skin has healed fully, but you will also likely have to do a few other things, like take certain medications or apply special medicated lotion.